ctornquist/sudoku-solver/README.md

 ### Assumptions
 Solver does not error check what is read from stdin except to ensure there are 81 numbers.
 It does not check if those numbers are 0-9, and it assumes the user places 0s where there should be blanks in the board.

-//CREATOR ASSUMPTIONS HERE
+There are no assumptions for creator.

 ### Compilation
-To build the solver and creator, run "make".
+To compile sudoku.c and build the solver and creator modules from the top level directory, run "make".
 To remove executables and test files, "make clean."